Grooming Gangs

 What is a Grooming Gang?

-A 2018 response to a UKIP question to the London Assembly addressed this question as follows: “The term 'grooming gangs' can be interpreted in different ways - an online network facilitating the grooming of children, an urban street-based gang, or an organised criminal network where grooming may be a feature, amongst other criminality.
+A 2018 response to a UKIP question to the London Assembly addressed this as follows: “The term 'grooming gangs' can be interpreted in different ways - an online network facilitating the grooming of children, an urban street-based gang, or an organised criminal network where grooming may be a feature, amongst other criminality.
 This means that data are not readily recoverable and would require a lengthy and detailed examination of individual crime reports to determine number of arrests.”

-Let’s play a little ‘game’ with ten groups of offenders: ‘Gang’ or ‘no gang’?
+Let’s play a ‘game’ with ten groups: ‘Gang’ or ‘no gang’?

 Berkhamstead: Eight white men in a ‘paedophile network’ were convicted of various child sexual offences in a case which helped to uncover many other child abusers worldwide.
 ‘Gang’ or ‘no gang’?